International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 2.8.1 POST

 The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractAgreementVerificationMessage](./message/contract-agreement-verification-message.json) to verify an [Agreement](../model/terminology.md#agreement).
-If the negotiation state is successfully transitioned, the provider must return HTTP code 200 (OK).
+If the [Contract Negotiation's](./contract.negotiation.protocol.md#ack---contractnegotiation) state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ```